cpuodzius/Check-EternalBlue/README.md

 # Check-EternalBlue
 Check if your computer is patched against EternalBlue.

-*IMPORTANT*: ExternalBlue is used as a propagation machanism.
+*IMPORTANT*: ExternalBlue is used as a propagation mechanism.
 Patching the system does not mean that it is protected against the encryption routine.
 It only means that the system is protected against the "wormness" of recent WannaCry's variant.

 Learn more: